 Reduce own climate impact

-TF Bank has a limited direct impact on the environment and sees no significant risk in the environmental area, but we still challenge ourselves to reduce our impact by, for example, minimising the number of business travel.
 The indirect environmental impact occurs mainly through our suppliers’ energy use, especially regarding server capacity.
-The bank uses a cloud-based server solution that is considered more secure and is more energy efficient than having own servers.
-The server hall used has a power usage effectiveness of 1.25 (1.14) compared to the average level of about 1.80 in the industry.
+The Bank uses a cloud-based server solution that is considered more secure and is more energy efficient than having own servers.
+The server hall used is powered by 100% green electricity and is environmentally certified according to ISO 14001.

 In our offices, we ensure that we have well-functioning recycling procedures.
 Paper, cartons, toner and electronic equipment are sorted and left for recycling.
 Our office supplies are purchased from environmentally certified suppliers and we strive to choose environmentally friendly products.

-We are on a digitalisation journey where we develop internal processes and smart solutions for our customers, but different conditions apply in the various markets due to each country’s maturity to accept digital solutions.
+TF Bank is on a digitalisation journey where we develop internal processes and smart solutions for our customers, but different conditions apply in the various markets due to the country’s maturity to accept digital solutions.
 In the Baltic countries and in Norway, all marketing and customer communication takes place digitally.
-In Sweden and Finland, the majority of new lending takes place digitally via loan intermediation, but is supplemented by targeted campaigns via letters.
+The majority of new lending takes place digitally through loan intermediaries on all channels.

 We strive to reduce our paper use through several different initiatives.
 We encourage our customers to sign loan agreements electronically and have come a long way in this work in several markets.
-We also see room for improvement regarding the use of e-invoices and invoices via e-mail to handle notices to our customers.
-Our Norwegian and Baltic customers are almost exclusively sent e-invoices and invoices by e-mail, while the majority of notices in Finland are sent by post.
-In Sweden, TF Bank is connected to the digital mail solution Kivra, which means that all customers who use Kivra automatically receive all communication digitally.
-In total, approximately 70 % of customers in Sweden receive invoices and notices digitally.
+We also see an improvement regarding the use of e-invoices and invoices via e-mail to handle notices to our customers.
+The percentage of invoices sent digitally amounted to 91% during 2022.

 Contribute to energy transition

-TF Bank is continuously investigating business opportunities to offer financing solutions that can mitigate climate change with a focus on modern energy.
+TF Bank is continuously investigating business opportunities to offer financing solutions that can facilitate climate change with a focus on modern energy.
 Currently, sales financing is offered for the installation of solar panels in Poland as part of a national initiative to increase the energy share from renewable sources.
-TF Bank also has a collaboration with E.ON in Sweden for financing of air source heat pumps.
-Via the bank’s e-commerce customers, it is also possible to finance the purchase of modern energy solutions, such as solar panels at Bolindo.
+Via the Bank’s e-commerce customers, it is also possible to finance the purchase of modern energy solutions.